motiondeveloper/expressions-library-template/README.md

    npm run release
    ```

-   > This will open an editor to add the release title and description
+   This will use the GitHub CLI to create a new tag and release

    The release version number is the `"version"` in `package.json`, and it will attach the `"main"` file to the release.

+   > You can add this version to the output file by placing the string `_npmVersion` in your code, which will be replaced with the version number in `package.json` at build time.

 ## After Effects API